nmoschkin/KuCoin.NET/README.md

  - __Dramatic speed improvements.__
  - Multiple bug fixes and stability issues addressed.
  - The order books in the sample app now __load without freezing the UI__, and much more quickly.
- - Implemented an experimental __Custom Black/Red Binary Collection__ for the order books.
+ - Implemented an experimental __Custom Buffered Binary Collection__ for the order books.
  - Implemented a __callback pattern for HTTP requests__ and added this to the very root of the project classes.
  - Ability to __select individual tickers__ in the console app (Ctrl + Page Up / Page Down).